 When you call the DynamicsWorld::update() method, the collisions between the bodies are computed and the joints are evaluated.
-Then, the bodies position and orientation are updated accordingly.
-After calling this method, you can get the updated position and orientation of each body to render it.
-To do that, you simply need to use the RigidBody::getInterpolatedTransform() method to get the interpolated transform.
+Then, the bodies positions and orientations are updated accordingly.
+After calling this method, you can retrieve the updated position and orientation of each body to render it.
+To do that, you simply need to use the RigidBody::getTransform() method to get the updated transform.
 This transform represents the current local-to-world-space transformation of the body.